vijayrmourya/Shell_Utils/README.md

-# shell-automation
+# Shell Automation

-This repo contains some shell script based projects of mine, performing some of day to day admin tasks and automations

-# Project Wise details

-Refer `readme` of individual projects to know more details

-## 01_system_info_reporter

-Get to know your system, provides system related details like current date and time, current user, OS details uptime  and kernel details etc.
+A collection of Bash script projects designed to automate routine administration tasks and provide hands-on shell scripting exercises.

-## shell-basics
+## Projects

-Containes projects which are simple command executions and learning how each command works example monitoring system helth and reading system and hardware details etc
+Each subfolder contains its own README with detailed instructions and examples.

+### 01_system_info_reporter

+Generates a concise system report, including:
+- Current date and time
+- Logged-in user
+- Operating system and kernel details
+- System uptime
+- Hardware and resource metrics

+much more!

+### Shell Basics

+A set of simple scripts that demonstrate fundamental shell commands, such as:
+- Monitoring CPU and memory usage
+- Inspecting disks and USB devices
+- Running basic network diagnostics